 Leamington Spa-based Mills CNC Ltd

-, an exclusive distributor of Doosan machine tools in the UK and Ireland, has supplied the Cheltenham-based sub-contract machining specialist Ferrositi Ltd
+, the exclusive distributor of Doosan machine tools in the UK and Ireland, recently supplied Cutting Blue Ltd